-Approach to Serving The County
+Approach to Serving the County

 To ensure we serve our entire county, we utilize our major roadways to define corridors.
-Each of these corridors presents unique traits from the other.
+Each of these corridors presents unique traits.

-Cities Include Clearwater.
-Monticello, Albertville, St. Michael, Otsego & Hanover Also Serving the Hennepin County Cities of: Dayton & Rogers living in poverty.
+Cities Include: Clearwater, Monticello, Albertville, St. Michael, Otsego & Hanover Also Serving the Hennepin County Cities of: Dayton & Rogers